nidomiro/ts-libs/packages/config-helper/README.md

 ### Config options

-This library provides some additional options:
+This library provides some additional options to customize:

 ```typescript
 const options: ConfigOptions = {